 Markets are going to be watching to see if these trends continue in February.
 Higher wages and more people working heats up the economy and can lead to inflation, which can cause rates to rise.
 Also, the Fed could decide to raise rates again because of signs of strong economic data.

-While it is true that better economic activity could lead to higher conventional and FHA loan rates, many would argue that this is a good thing.
+While it is true that better economic activity could lead to higher conventional and FHA mortgage rates, many would argue that this is a good thing.

 If people are making more money and unemployment is lower, people can certainly afford slightly higher mortgage rates.
 Also, experts remind consumers to remember that mortgage rates are still historically very low.
 Even with rates in December 2016 at a three year peak, they were still very low: